VibinLub/NinjagoMedia/README.md

 - **📺 Series Hub**: Browse and explore all seasons and episodes.
 - **🎬 Movie Section**: Discover and watch Ninjago movies.
 - **🌟 Specials**: Access exclusive Ninjago specials.
-- **📱 Responsive Design**: Enjoy a seamless experience on any device.
 - **❤️ Open Source**: Contribute and be a part of our community.

 ## Screenshots